-After the Visitor’s Center on your right is the Warwarsing Parking lot, also known as the “Stairmaster” lot for the steep trail steps leading up from the parking lot to the main carriage road under the Trapps cliff.
-Turn left into the lot for the closest spots to the trailhead.
-On busy days, the Warwarsing lot fills up in the lot to the right and in subsequent lots below that.
+Enter the Visitor’s Center on your right to get to the Warwarsing Parking lot, also known as the “Stairmaster” lot for the steep trail steps leading up from the parking lot to the main carriage road under the Trapps cliff.
+Go straight to the end of the lot for the closest spots to the trailhead.
+On busy days, the Warwarsing lot fills up in the intermediate lot closest to Rt.
+44/55 and in subsequent lots below that.
 This lot is appropriate if you want to climb on the Trapps Cliff of the Mohonk Preserve from the climb “Shockley’s Ceiling” and beyond to the north.
 It is an example of some impressive trail building and consists of many large stone steps that wind their way up to the carriage road known as Undercliff Road.
 On most busy days, a ranger may be in the lot at the start of the trail to collect day fees.
 This lot is the second to fill up on busy weekend days.

 West Trapps Parking Lot